Refined multiplicative tensor product of matrix factorizations: A refined algorithm for matrix factorization of polynomials on the class of summand-reducible polynomials

 \end{example} \begin{example} Let $l= xy^{2}+(x^{2}+yz)z$.
 Observe that $l=g$ where $g$ is given in example \ref{exple: good matrix facto of g}.
 We use the standard method and quickly find a matrix factorization of $l$:

 \end{example} We observe that the factorization we obtain for $l$ is not as nice as the one we obtain for $g$, in the sense that the complexity of some entries in the factorization of $l$ is higher than what we have for $g$.
 For instance, in $Q$ the entry $(x^{2}+yz)$ is more complex than all the entries in $P$ of example \ref{exple: good matrix facto of g}.
-This shows that it is better to use the expanded version of a polynomial to find its matrix factorization.\\ The following example further illustrates the foregoing point. \begin{example} Let $f= zy +(xy^{2}+x^{2}z+yz^{2})(xy+z^{2})$.
-Using the standard method, we find a matrix factorization of $f$:

-\end{example} Note that the matrices obtained in $B$ are not satisfactory because the complexity of $g= xy^{2}+x^{2}z+yz^{2}$ and of $h=xy+z^{2}$ which are entries in $B$ could be lower had we first expanded $f$ as follows:
+This shows that it is better to use the expanded version of a polynomial to find its matrix factorization.\\ \begin{quote} So, just like in \cite{fomatati2022tensor} we make the important assumption that before applying the standard method to a given polynomial, it has to be written in its expanded form. \end{quote} But this comes at a price!
+The size of the factorizations becomes big as one could notice in examples \ref{exple: good matrix facto of g} and \ref{exple: bad matrix facto of g}\\ In \cite{fomatati2022tensor}, it was proved that by combining the Yoshino tensor product $\widehat{\otimes}$ and the multiplicative tensor product $\widetilde{\otimes}$, one can obtain smaller matrix factors than the ones produced by the standard method.\\ In the following section, we will show that the refined multiplicative tensor product of matrix factorizations $\overline{\otimes}$ can be used in place of the multiplicative tensor product of matrix factorizations $\widetilde{\otimes}$ to produce even better results on the size of the matrix factors.